CoderDojo/community-platform/forums.md

 # Environment Variables & Config Settings

 When deploying NodeBB the following environment variables need to be set, and also need to match up on the Community Platform side.
-The following env vars are used in the `nodebb-plugin-sso` [library.js]
+The following environment vars are used in the `nodebb-plugin-sso` [library.js]

 * `CODERDOJO_COMMUNITY_PLATFORM` - the base url of the Community Platform, defaults to `http://localhost:8000` for local development